dashfwd/kotlin-cache2k-spring/README.md

 - Add a [CachingConfig.kt](https://github.com/dashfwd/kotlin-cache2k-spring/blob/master/src/main/kotlin/dashfwd/CachingConfig.kt) class (The name of the class isn't important)
     - Annotate it with `@org.springframework.context.annotation.Configuration`
     - Annotate it with `@org.springframework.cache.annotation.EnableCaching`
-    - Create a `fun cacheManager(): CacheManager` method annotated with `@Bean`.
+    - Create a `fun cacheManager(): CacheManager` method annotated with `@Bean` and create any caches that are needed for your application.
+See  [CachingConfig.kt](https://github.com/dashfwd/kotlin-cache2k-spring/blob/master/src/main/kotlin/dashfwd/CachingConfig.kt) for examples.

 #### Adding Caching to your service layer ####
 Cache2K is now ready to be used in your service layer.
-For an example see [PersonDataService.kt](https://github.com/dashfwd/kotlin-cache2k-spring/blob/master/src/main/kotlin/dashfwd/service/PersonDataService.kt).
+See [PersonDataService.kt](https://github.com/dashfwd/kotlin-cache2k-spring/blob/master/src/main/kotlin/dashfwd/service/PersonDataService.kt) for an example service that uses Cache2K.

 To have the results of a service method cached automatically, use the `@Cacheable` annotation as shown in the code sample below.
 The first parameter is the name of the cache that was defined in [CachingConfig.kt](https://github.com/dashfwd/kotlin-cache2k-spring/blob/master/src/main/kotlin/dashfwd/CachingConfig.kt).